 What is assisted hatching?

 Sometimes embryos fail to hatch on its own, often due to an abnormally thick zona pellucida or other deficiencies in the embryo’s makeup.
-Assisted hatching aids the embryo in the natural hatching process and may increase the chances of successful implantation and pregnancy.
+This assistance aids the embryo in the natural hatching process and may increase the chances of successful implantation and pregnancy.

-Assisted hatching isn’t recommended for all IVF patients.
+The procedure isn’t recommended for all IVF patients, according to the American Society for Reproductive Medicine.
 Fertility specialists may recommend that the IVF lab perform assisted hatching before embryo transfer if the woman’s reproductive profile indicates she may have problems with successful implantation.

 Assisted hatching may be recommended for women:

 - Age 38 or older

 - With at least two previous IVF failures

 - Whose embryos have a thick zona pellucida, or shell

 - Whose embryos were frozen for preservation, as freezing can make it harder for embryos to hatch